 Nymph fishing: Strong fluorocarbon or monofilament leaders from 5 to 20 lbs.
 Sometimes it is good to have strong thick leaders when nymph fishing especially in the rivers with lava rocks in the bottom.

-A fly list is hard to make but my recommendations are that you bring your own patterns as basically all flies work but then on you arrival to Iceland refer with your guide which flies you should buy as all rivers have special pattern that work better than others and it can simply be the shape size or weight that the guides have found out work perfectly in some of the pools.
-However for fly tyers with itching finders please look at the post fishing flies.
+A fly list is hard to make as it is endless but our recommendations are that you bring some of your own patterns.
+We can also make you a bag or a box of flies that you pick up upon arrival in Iceland.
+You can then refer with your guide which flies you should use at each time as all rivers have special pattern that work better than others and it can simply be the shape size or weight that the guides have found out work perfectly in some of the pools.
+However for fly tyers with itching finders please look at the page fishing flies to get some ideas.

 Polarized glasses in two colors one brown that covers your eyes when the sun is shining bright and then a bright yellow lense to help you spot fish when sight fishing.